Ecommerce-COVID-19-Response/offline2on/src/pages/resources/local-delivery-services.md

 ---
 templateKey: resource
-title: Use a Service to Provide Local Delivery or Curbside Pickup Today
+title: Access Local Delivery or Curbside Pickup Services
 subtitle: There are many food delivery services available, and some are waiving their fees at this time for independent restaurants.
 ---